Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 The SLD had from two to five logic circuits per module and 16 pin packaging.

-IBM Advanced Solid Logic Technology (ASLT) 1967
+IBM Advanced Solid Logic Technology (ASLT) introduced in 1967

 IBM Advanced Solid Logic Technology ASLT chip